arcadeangel/coinop4charity/journal.md

 Research links structured, skill-based play and supervised recreation to better emotional regulation, resilience, and reduced problem behavior pathways.
 Additionally local arcade multiplayer adds social connection and adult supervision that pure solitary mobile/console play lacks.

 Pac-Man-style games are fine as occasional breaks; they should not be the primary offering if the goal is growth rather than temporary escape.
-Not every youth will prefer or benefit from fighting games — and these games are a tool, not therapy in and of itself.
+That being said obviously not every youth will prefer or benefit from fighting games — and these games are a tool, not therapy in and of itself.

 These are tools to help the real individuals nurture more real authentic relationships and offer better support.
-Without the supervision and care from those individuals, you can't expect glowing results.
+Without the supervision and care from those individuals on the front lines helping others, you can't expect glowing results.
+The people who administer these locations are the ones who bring people together and make the magic happen.

+We just offer them more tools.

+The reason we do it is because, like them, we love you all.